8fold/php-shoop/README.md

 8fold Shoop creates a near ubiquitous API for interacting with and manipulating PHP primitives and a bit beyond.
 While the implementations are language specific, the underlying concepts are language agnostic.

 Shoop has many meanings, in this context it is most akin to "photoshopping" (and we thought it was catchier than "Foops").
-Shoop is also a song by Salt-N-Pepa released in 1993 (and a [Deadpool favorite](https://youtu.be/FOJWJmlYxlE)).
+Shoop is also a song by Salt-N-Pepa released in 1993 (and [Deadpool favorite](https://youtu.be/FOJWJmlYxlE)).

 For our purposes, Shoop is also an acronym turned proper noun standing for Swift, Haskell, Object-Oriented, and Procedural (or Functional, Object-Oriented, Procedural, and Swift, which could be interpreted as f*cking oops as though this library was an accident or poorly designed - one might argue the latter).